 The SSIP and the LTRP also provide for the payment of the named executive officers' vested account balances upon termination of employment, death or a change in control.
 A "termination of employment" occurs under the SSIP upon a participant's severance, retirement or attainment of age 55 while totally disabled.
-A "termination of employment" occurs under the LTRP upon a participant's severance, retirement or total disability.
+A "termination of employment" occurs under the LTRP upon a participant's severance other than for cause, retirement or total disability.
 The definition of a "change in control" is the same definition used for the ORP, as described above.
-The material terms of the SSIP and the LTRP, including the options to receive lump sum or installment payments, are described beginning on pages 48 and 49, respectively.
+The material terms of the SSIP and the LTRP, including when account balances become vested and the options to receive lump sum or installment payments, are described beginning on pages 51 and 52, respectively.